 By comparing the AICc, AIC and BIC value of each model in all fitted 277 data sets, the winning frequencies of Gomeperts model are: 144, 203 and 199, of the logistic model are: 114, 37 and 42, of the cubic model are: 19, 37, 36.
 By all means, the Gompertz model gave the best fit to the data (figure.2).

-Based on the results by critically evaluates the results mainly by it shows that, the cubic linear model and the non-linear logistic model give very similar results and the Gompertz model stands out as the better model to predict the growth curve of the microbes.
-The comparison values will be listed in the supplementary session.

 By analysing and evaluating the goodness-of-fit on population growth data of the chosen models

-comparing the AIC of each model, we can see that the Gompertz model is the best model among those three models fitted in this article.
-The cubic linear model and logistic non-linear model do not have much difference in the goodness-of-fit.

 Exam the residuals?

 Parameters’ confidential interval?